Insights Ideas Innovations

 Learn More

-CELL offers degree, postgraduate and professional development courses for teachers and professional educators as well as engaging in education research and education innovation projects.
+Leo recently retired from his role as CELL Director, he is vastly experienced in the world of teacher and professional education.
 Leo is the Principal Investigator for the PIKT Research Project and has spent considerable time in-country in Cambodia.

 Learn More